Newton's Table

 You might be wondering how I know so much about the new concept?
 Well, Dennis and I have been friends for a long time.
 We used to sit and chat about food and the restaurant business in general fairly frequently.
 He also followed my posts on this blog and on Facebook and thought that a collaboration of our skills might make for a good concept.
 Something that's not fine-dining, but better than your run-of-the-mill neighborhood joint.

-It will be called Bethesda Barbecue Company
+It will be called Bethesda Barbecue Company.

 We're looking forward to bringing some genuine, thoughtful barbecue to Bethesda.
 We intend it to be a family restaurant with a creative cocktail program.
 We're engaging local, organic food purveyors, testing recipes and techniques, and soliciting advice from our friends, who are some of the best in the restaurant business.